pyranid/pyranid/README.md

 ## Production Notes

 Pyranid is a zero-runtime-dependency library, but applications still need to provide the JDBC driver for their database.
 PostgreSQL-specific helpers such as JSONB, `text[]`, and pgvector parameters require pgjdbc on the application classpath; pgvector also requires the database extension to be installed.
+PostgreSQL notification receive requires pgjdbc 42.7.13 or newer, while notification sending remains pure SQL and does not require the receive adapter.
 SQL Server, Oracle, MySQL, MariaDB, and SQLite driver artifacts are used only for tests in Pyranid itself and are not forced onto application classpaths by the core jar.

 ### SQL Injection and Dynamic SQL